Life at the Lake is Better

 Back inside, Olivia appears to have gone missing.
-She is discovered in what might be Brandon’s crowning achievement in the home’s design—a room hidden behind
+She is discovered in what might be Brandon’s crowning achievement in the home’s design—a room hidden behind a bookcase.

 “I want to be a teacher someday,” Olivia explains as she conducts lessons for Ava in their double-super-secret, straight-outa-Hogwarts space.
 “This is my favorite room in the house.”

 Not to be outdone, Ava begins a tour of her room (the site of the occasional giggle-infested slumber party) with what is an entirely self-evident declaration.“Pink,” she says of the space that is a veritable explosion of lavender, mauve, fuchsia, and everything in between, “is my favorite color.
 Isn’t is just beautiful?”

 As dusk approaches in dappling the lake with a kaleidoscope of shimmering reflections, the boing-boing-boing of basketballs echo throughout the neighborhood in competing with the boing-boing-boing of Ava and Olivia bouncing on a trampoline down on the beach, both sounds now competing with Jackson as he drains 3-pointers into an electronic, arcade-style hoops set-up.
 “Thirty,” he proudly replies when asked what his record is for consecutively made shots.
 “C’mon,” he beckons as we head downstairs to his first-floor bedroom.
 “Let me show you my drum set.”

 Hey, isn’t lake living supposed to be the picture of placid serenity?
 How about a little peace and quiet?

 “Things can get a little noisy around here with the kids,” Brandon says with a smile.
 Or was that a grimace?